Tax deeds or tax liens? Let’s understand Indiana’s approach. It’s own rules and processes.

 Is Indiana a tax lien state, or is it a tax deed state?
 Each state has different rules and regulations for unpaid property taxes.
 Let’s see how Indiana handles the process!

 If you are just getting started, you’ll quickly learn there is no standardized system for tax liens or tax deeds.
-Each state has their own rules and processes.
+Each state has its own tax sale rules and processes.

-What I mean by that is the states, combined with the local counties, follow guidelines enacted by the state legislature which is the governing authority and has the ability to create rules, laws and procedures which are outlined in narrative form in large manuals referred to as state statutes.
+What I mean by that is the states, combined with the local counties, follow guidelines enacted by the state legislature, which is the governing authority and has the ability to create rules, laws, and procedures that are outlined in narrative form in large manuals referred to as state statutes.

 For example, a defaulted property in the first 6 months will have to pay a 10% interest rate on the amount due.
 That was for the first 6 months, in the second period of 6 months, months 7 through 12, they have to pay 15%.